AthenaOfDelphi/RenameWindow/readme.md

 RenameWindow is a small console application that gets a list of windows and then finds the ones you want to change and sets a new title for the window.
 The configuration is stored in an INI file (renamewindow.ini) which should be in the same directory as the EXE.

+**NOTE:-** The changes made by this application are not permanent.
+The examples I give (Notion and Discord) both have highly dynamic window titles and as such, navigating to another page in Notion or changing channel in Discord will change the windows title.
+Thus, the intended use is run this application and then fireup OBS immediately.
+It should be noted that as far as I can tell, OBS won't find the windows of non-visible sources until they are made visible, so you should setup a hot key or something that makes the sources visible so their windows can be found.

 ## Sample Configuration

     # Specify some default values